Houston Slip and Fall Accident Lawyer

 Falls are a potential threat to health, especially if you’re elderly.
 According to the Centers for Disease Control and Prevention…

-- One of five falls results in a serious injury such as broken bones or a head injury.
+- 1 out of every 5 falls results in a serious injury such as broken bones or a head injury, and

-- A serious injury caused by a fall can result in mounting medical bills and an extended absence from work.
-Performing household chores may be difficult, and your personal life can be disrupted.
+- Serious injury caused by a fall can result in mounting medical bills and an extended absence from work.
+Performing household chores may be difficult and your personal life can be disrupted.

 These accidents can happen on residential, business, or government-owned property.
 Slips and falls can have a number of causes: